mechevarria/va-health/README.md

 * Handle when cohort analysis fails
 * Add color change endpoint that just gets colors?
 Note: May be difficult without regen graph
 * Combine zero / one binary categorical explains into one
-* Handle when filter results in zero or Really small number of rows